Singapore sees first day rush for Sinovac vaccine

-Singapore has vaccinated almost half its 5.7 million population with at least one dose of the vaccines from Pfizer-BioNTech (PFE.N), (22UAy.DE) and Moderna (MRNA.O).
+Singapore has vaccinated almost half its 5.7 million population with at least one dose of the vaccines from Pfizer-BioNTech and Moderna.

 Both have shown efficacy rates of well over 90% against symptomatic disease in clinical trials, compared with Sinovac’s 51%.